 Food: $1,200 ÷ 14 shares = $85.72

-Note: I intentionally rounded up for very good reason.
+Note: I intentionally rounded up for a very good reason.
 It’s better to have too much than too little.
 If I rounded as I normally would (down for any value less than 5 and up for any value greater than 5), the person paying the tab would be short.
 Not fair!

 From there, we can figure out how much each family owes — based on the value of each share (rental and food) and the number of shares per family.
 All we have to do is multiply.
 Let’s just look at my family: